QBDev0ps/DevOps-Cloud-projects/Project17.md

 #### Step 2: Create an [IAM policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) for this role.

 This is where we need to define a required policy (i.e., permissions) according to our requirements.
-Here, we define a policy allowing an IAM role to perform an action **`describe`** applied to EC2 instances.
+Here, we define a policy allowing an IAM role to perform an action **`describe`** applied to EC2 instances:

 ```
 resource "aws_iam_policy" "policy" {